Shopping in Athens - A Detailed Guide on Shopping in the Greek Capital

 2. Monastiraki Square

 Near Ermou Street, towards the end of Pandrossou Street, you will stumble upon a lively scene of a rainbow of products displayed across countless stalls.
 This is the iconic flea market of Monastiraki Square.
-Perfect place to absorb the culture, crowd and energy of the city.
+Perfect place to absorb the culture, crowd, and energy of the city.
 It is a flea market in the true sense, especially on Sundays, when you can stumble upon fascinating artworks among piles of Greek treasures.
 So yes, as an exception to the other markets of Athens, this place is open on Sundays.
 You will come across all kinds of stuff here, each making a unique, fun souvenir for your trip.
-There is handmade jewellery, bohemian accessories, miniature replicas of famous artefacts and monuments, traditional worry beads, ancient bottle openers, and even icons painted by monks.
-Challenge is to spot fakes from the authentic ones.
-Broad alleys with graffiti on walls and the ruins of Acropolis visible in the distance provide the perfect background for Instagram pictures.
+There is handmade jewelry, bohemian accessories, miniature replicas of famous artefacts and monuments, traditional worry beads, ancient bottle openers, and even icons painted by monks.
+The challenge is to spot fakes from authentic ones.
+Broad alleys with graffiti on walls and the ruins of the Acropolis visible in the distance provide the perfect background for Instagram pictures.

 Location: Ifestou 2, Athina 105 55, Greece